patches365/antinomia/readme.txt

 The intent of this hack is to elevate General Leo to a deuteragonist role and periodically shift the focus from the main party to him to explore the events on the Imperial side in parallel with the main casts' actions (kind of like what FF8 did with Laguna).
 The overall story progression and mechanics remain mostly the same, but utilize an expanded ROM and dialogue bank for dozens of new cutscenes and events to expand upon what's already there, for all characters, not just Leo.

 This is first and foremost a story hack rather than a gameplay hack.
 There are a few new boss fights and some very minor adjustments to battle mechanics, as well as a few events that utilize mechanics not present in the original game.
 But expanding on the world and characters was my goal going into this rather than changing the manner in which the game is played.
+As such, no characters have been added, replaced, or removed, with the exception of Siegfried, since he served no purpose in the original game and I wanted to utilize his sprite memory for something else.
+So if you're a die-hard Siegfried fan, this hack is not for you.

 ======================
 INSTALLATION